 PFAC works to include the patient voice and improve the patient experience.
 Develop a collective vision of patient-centred care.
 Set benchmarks to measure success.
 Provide input to policy directions for the OCC and Cancer Care Ontario.

 I spend much of my time swimming upstream, and realizing there’s no such thing as catching up.

-I've written on parenting and cancer, and parenting with cancer, plus social commentary for the Globe and Mail, NYT Motherlode, Toronto Life, Huffington Post and a couple of anthologies.
+I've written on parenting and cancer, and parenting with cancer, plus social commentary for the Globe and Mail, New York Times, Toronto Life, Chatelaine, Huffington Post and a couple of anthologies